botfront/rasa-webchat/README.md

 * The logo should be an SVG, which has the fill color not set or set to currentColor, to enable coloring via the font color of the parent element

 ## Integration
+Integration can be done via releasing an npm package or direct download of the index.js file
 ## Install
 * install nodejs
 * clone this repository